cobalthq/cobalt-product-public-docs/content/en/Integrations/carried-over-findings.md

 ### What is a Carried-Over Finding?

 When you conduct a pentest on an asset that still has unfixed findings from a previous pentest, pentesters can "carry over" the findings to the new pentest.
-When the pentester carries over the finding, the new finding will start in the Pending Fix state and the original finding's state will be set to "Carried Over".
+When the pentester carries over the finding, the original finding's state will be set to "Carried Over".

 ### Default integration behavior for Carried-Over Findings